USEPA/SSN2/README.md

 stream networks, including models based on in-stream distance.
 Models are created using moving average constructions.
 Spatial linear models, including explanatory variables, can be fit with (restricted) maximum likelihood.
 Mapping and other graphical functions are included.
-It is an update version of the archived `SSN` R package.
+It is an updated version of the archived `SSN` R package.

 # Installation